 We will support you on your business process automation journey

 Our Appian vs Pega comparison shows that both possess outstanding capabilities and characteristics and lead the BPM software market for a reason.
 In the meantime, there are some significant differences between them.

 Appian provides ample BPA, case management and RPA capabilities that can cover all basic automation needs of an enterprise.
 Pega’s offer in this area is richer, as the platform has smarter BPA development features, a more advanced range of intelligent automation technologies as well as several ready-made AI-powered business apps.

 However, Appian’s low-code app development toolkit, with its AR/VR, IoT, and virtual assistant connectors, compares favorably to Pega’s.

 On the one hand, Appian with its free platform edition and lower fees appears to be more beginner- and SMB-friendly.
 But on the other, Pega provides a larger number of more engaging user resources and training materials, which makes it very approachable for BPA newcomers.

-As you can see, both Appian and Pega are a good choice for a company seeking business process automation, but to understand which fits your corporate needs and requirements best, you can take either platform for a free trial or turn to Itransition’s consultants to determine the one fitting the bill for you.
+As you can see, both Appian and Pega are a good choice for a company seeking to tap into business process automation benefits, but to understand which fits your corporate needs and requirements best, you can take either platform for a free trial or turn to Itransition’s consultants to determine the one fitting the bill for you.